Philip III of Navarre: Foreign relations

 In late June 1335, while Philip was in France, Navarre suffered the first of a series of violations of its border by Castile that escalated into war by October.
 Although neither Philip nor Alfonso had provoked hostilities, the latter felt bound to lead his army against Navarre.
 Philip sent the archbishop of Reims, Jean de Vienne, to negotiate a peace, which Alfonso was quick to agree.
 On 28 February 1336 at Las Cuevas, a peace treaty was signed.
-Navarre had received military assistance from Gaston II, Count of Foix, and after the war Philip ordered his treasury to compensate the count.
+Count Gaston II of Foix had provided military assistance to Navarre, and after the war, Philip ordered his treasury to compensate the count.

-Succession to the French throne proved to be far from settled by Philip of Valois's accession.
+The succession to the French throne proved to be far from settled by Philip of Valois's accession.
 In 1337 Edward III of England decided to claim France as the closest male relative of Charles IV.
 In December 1339, during the opening stages of the Hundred Years' War, Philip III of Navarre reinforced the garrison of Tournai in anticipation of an English siege.
-He was at the side of Philip VI of France and the kings allied with him, John of Bohemia and David II of Scotland, for the war's first campaign, when French king lifted the sieges of Cambrai (8 October 1339) and Tournai (25 September 1340).
+He was at the side of Philip VI of France and the kings allied with him, John of Bohemia and David II of Scotland, for the war's first campaign, when the French king lifted the sieges of Cambrai (1339) and Tournai (1340).

 Crusade and death

 Philip returned to Navarre in 1342 and again in 1343, partly in preparation for joining the crusade against the Muslim state of Granada.
 He likely felt this was his duty as ruler of an Iberian kingdom.
 Philip's authorities ensured that his own Muslim subjects in Tudela were not disturbed by his crusading army.
 Philip arrived at the siege of Algeciras in July 1343 with 100 knights and 300 infantrymen, but more important than this small military force was the large quantity of provisions—meat, barley, bacon and wine—which he had sent from the Bay of Biscay.
 When Gaston II of Foix, an ally of Navarre in the war of 1335, abandoned the siege in late August, he tried unsuccessfully to convince Philip to leave as well.

 In early September Philip fell ill, after being wounded by an arrow according to some reports.
 Alfonso XI offered him his own doctors, who advised Philip to change his diet.
-The King of Navarre, however, preferred the advice of his own doctor, who told him to keep eating meat and wine and to withdraw from the siege.
+The king of Navarre, however, preferred the advice of his own doctor, who told him to keep eating meat and wine and to withdraw from the siege.
 He obediently withdrew, but got no further than Jerez de la Frontera, where he died on 16 September 1343.
 His body was brought back to Pamplona for burial, though his heart was buried at the now-demolished church of the Couvent des Jacobins in Paris.
 His widow, Joan, received a letter of condolences from Pope Clement VI (the former Pierre-Roger) in November.
 Algeciras fell in March 1344.
 Joan continued to reign alone until her death in 1349, when the crown passed to their eldest surviving son, Charles II.